vanbrandaos/dotfiles-windows/README.md

 ```
 **Need some Nerd font.
 The 'Fantasque Sans Mono' font was installed (step 2 - Windows Terminal).
 Skip if you've already done this or [download and install](https://www.nerdfonts.com/) your favorite.*

+EXA is coming!
+>Very soon now.
+It is looking highly likely that the current version of exa (v0.10.0) will be the last without Windows support.

 # Code